phunatix/phunatix.github.io/index.md

 # About Me

 Hi, I'm  Olaf and I have been working in the IT industry for more than 10 years.
-I help companies in succeeding in their business goals by operationalizing their IT strategy based on modern IT architectures.
+I help companies in succeeding in their business goals by operationalizing their IT strategy based on modern and cost-effective IT architectures.

 ## Previous work